FAQs: Debt Advice and Debt Solutions to Common Questions

 Another option is to negotiate a settlement or new payment terms with your creditors.
 This option may be ideal when there are a small number of creditors.
 However, if you have many creditors, it may be difficult to get all of them to agree to payment terms favourable to you.

-A more practical alternative to repay your creditors may be a Consumer Proposal to your creditors with the assistance of a trustee in bankruptcy.
+A more practical alternative to repay your creditors may be a Consumer Proposal to your creditors with the assistance of a Licensed Insolvency Trustee.
 A trustee will work with you in determining how much you can afford to pay and what payments will be acceptable to your creditors.

 If none of the above options are viable, you may want to consider filing for Personal Bankruptcy with the assistance of a trustee.